SunCodeEarth/dropbox-ignore/README.md

 [dropbox-exclude](https://github.com/kavehtehrani/dropbox-exclude), from which this repository is forked, provides a very neat tool to exclude folders from Dropbox syncing.
 It is a bash shell script and cannot be used on Windows directly.

 Here is a simple Powershell script for Windows, using [command suggested by Dropbox](https://help.dropbox.com/sync/ignored-files).
 Unlike `selective sync`, ignored files will stay on the local computers and will not be synced either direction.
+By contrast, files excluded by `selective sync` will be online only and the local files will disappear.

 ```bash
 # Define the Dropbox folder path